 The Los Angeles County Museum organized a “Retrospective Exhibition of the Walt Disney Medium” in 1940, a comprehensive overview of the then-twelve years of Disney artistry, from Steamboat Willie through Fantasia.
 The purpose of the exhibition, as stated in the exhibit catalog, was to document the art within the animation: “In twelve years, Walt Disney has elevated animated pictures from a crude form of entertainment to the dignity of a true art.
 No other medium has such plasticity.”

 By the end of that decade, Walt’s characters had become globally beloved, emissaries of good will that were of enormous value to commercial enterprises who clamored to bathe in Mickey’s (and Walt’s) reflected glory.
 “Mickey was simply a little personality assigned to the purposes of laughter,” Walt said humbly, but that was enough to make him a friend to the world.

-Much like that of the Sherman Brothers to the north, Cri-Cri’s music was ostensibly for children, but appealed to all ages, and combined entertainment with sincerity and wisdom.
+Much like the Richard and Robert Sherman to the north, Cri-Cri’s music was ostensibly for children, but appealed to all ages, and combined entertainment with sincerity and wisdom.
 Over the decades, several of his song characters have become ingrained in Mexican culture.
-The beloved “La muneca fea” (“The Ugly Doll’), for instance, tells the story of a broken doll, forlorn and forgotten in an attic, who is befriended by a mouse.
+The beloved “La muñeca fea” (“The Ugly Doll”), for instance, tells the story of a broken doll, forlorn and forgotten in an attic, who is befriended by a mouse.

-The three pigs had come a long way from Toyland, and although they were stars of 30 years’ standing — they again represented the unexpected Walt Disney.
+The three pigs had come a long way from Toyland, and although they were stars of thirty years’ standing—they again represented the unexpected Walt Disney.